Storytime

 I added salt to the water and tasted it.
 I could taste the salt but was it “salty”?
 Maybe not?
 I added more.
 Tasted it again.
 Negotiated with myself.
 Added more.
 Hmm…too much.
 Wait…I guess that means it’s too salty?
 I added a little bit of water.
 Then a little more.

-After more deliberating, I decided the mixture would met the definition of “salty.”
+After more deliberating, I decided the mixture had met the definition of “salty.”
 Perhaps only my definition and only in this context, but that’s all that mattered.
 I raised my head to look up at the video.

 “It’s salty now.”